 4. Initial connectivity

-1. QR code-based voucher activation.
+#1.
+QR code-based voucher activation.

-Then there are 3 pre-requisites:
+Then there are three pre-requisites:

-- The OEM vendor must embed the LPA (Local Profile Assistant) in the device OS: it is an application that allows the eSIM profile download to the eUICC and local profile management on the device by the end user (i.e. QR code scanning).
+- The OEM vendor must embed the LPA (Local Profile Assistant) in the device OS: it is an application that allows the eSIM profile download to the eUICC and local profile management on the device by the end-user (i.e., QR code scanning).

 StarHub eSIM activation voucher for Samsung Gear S3 4G Smartwatch

-There are two more things to remember:
+There are three more things to remember:

-- This option is suitable for open market devices only, i.e. devices sold independently from a mobile subscription.
+- This option is suitable for open-market devices only, i.e., devices sold independently from a mobile subscription.

 Operators can alternatively sell a mobile subscription with an operator-branded handset.

-In this context, the second option to activate the eSIM subscription consists in pre-provisioning the device's eUICC with the operator's remote SIM provisioning platform (SM-DP+) address during the device manufacturing stage.
+In this context, the second option to activate the eSIM subscription consists of pre-provisioning the device's eUICC with the operator's remote SIM provisioning platform (SM-DP+) address during the device manufacturing stage.

-At last, this mechanism only works for operator-subsidized eSIM-enabled handsets, the user has to buy the operator's subsidized handset together with the mobile operator's subscription.
+Finally, this mechanism only works for operator-subsidised eSIM-enabled handsets; the user must buy the operator's subsidised handset with the mobile operator's subscription.

-3. GSMA's Root Discovery service-based eSIM activation.
+#3.
+GSMA's Root Discovery service-based eSIM activation.